Undergraduates

 Care leavers

-A care leaver is a young person who has previously spent time living in local authority care (for example, in a residential home or a fostering arrangement) and may be able to access extra financial support during their studies.
-Care leavers are assessed as independent students, so the household income of their parents or carers will not be considered when calculating their Maintenance Loan.
+A care leaver is a young person who has previously spent time living in local authority care (for example, in a residential home or a fostering arrangement) and may be able to access extra financial support at university.
+Care leavers are assessed as independent students, so the household income of your parents or carers will not be considered when calculating your Maintenance Loan.

-Care leavers may also be entitled to additional non-repayable financial support from their local authority whilst at university.
+You may also be entitled to additional non-repayable financial support from your local authority while at university.
 This could be in the form of a bursary or financial help towards fees or accommodation costs.

-Care leavers can also find out more about the financial support available to them by contacting their personal advisor, social worker, or case worker.
+If you are a care leaver, you can find out more about the financial support available to you by contacting your personal advisor, social worker, or case worker.

 Estrangement

-If a student is no longer in contact with their parents, they may be assessed as independent students, so the household income of their parents or carers will not be considered when calculating their Maintenance Loan.
+If you are no longer in contact with your parents, you may be assessed as an independent student.
+This means the household income of your parents or carers will not be considered when calculating your Maintenance Loan.

-Typically, to be considered irreconcilably estranged from your parents, you won’t have any written or verbal contact with either parent and this is unlikely to change.
+Typically, to be considered irreconcilably estranged from your parents, you won’t have any written or verbal contact with any birth or adoptive parent and this is unlikely to change.
 You will need to complete an estrangement form to confirm that you’re irreconcilably estranged from your parent(s).

-More information about applying for student finance as estranged can be found on the student finance England page.
+More information about applying for student finance as an estranged student can be found on the student finance England page.

 How to apply for student finance

-Students can apply for their loans through the gov.uk website (typically via the student finance England portal) the year that they are going to university.
+You can apply through the gov.uk website (typically via the Student Finance England portal) the year that you are going to university.

-Applications usually open in March and close in May each year for the upcoming academic year.
-For example, if you are starting university in September 2025, you need to submit your application at some point between March and May 2025.
+Applications usually open in March and close in May for the upcoming academic year.
+For example, if you are starting university in September 2026, you should submit your application at some point between March and May 2026.
 It is important to meet the deadline for student finance to ensure you receive your loan at the start of your course.

 Further funding options